Scandium: Aluminium alloys

 The addition of scandium to aluminium limits the grain growth in the heat zone of welded aluminium components.
 This has two beneficial effects: the precipitated Al3Sc forms smaller crystals than in other aluminium alloys, and the volume of precipitate-free zones at the grain boundaries of age-hardening aluminium alloys is reduced.
 The Al3Sc precipitate is a coherent precipitate that strengthens the aluminum matrix by applying elastic strain fields that inhibit dislocation movement (i.e., plastic deformation).
 Al3Sc has an equilibrium L12 superlattice structure exclusive to this system.

 A fine dispersion of nano scale precipitate can be achieved via heat treatment that can also strengthen the alloys through order hardening.
-Recent developments include the additions of transition metals such as Zr and rare earth metals like Er produce shells surrounding the spherical Al3Sc precipitate that reduce coarsening.
+Recent developments include the additions of transition metals such as zirconium (Zr) and rare earth metals like erbium (Er) produce shells surrounding the spherical Al3Sc precipitate that reduce coarsening.

 These shells are dictated by the diffusivity of the alloying element and lower the cost of the alloy due to less Sc being substituted in part by Zr while maintaining stability and less Sc being needed to form the precipitate.
 These have made Al3Sc somewhat competitive with titanium alloys along with a wide array of applications.
 However, titanium alloys, which are similar in lightness and strength, are cheaper and much more widely used.

 The alloy Al20Li20Mg10Sc20Ti30 is as strong as titanium, light as aluminium, and hard as some ceramics.